tejjogani/Pandemap/README.md

 ### Test the Counting API

 If you have a CCTV link, you can visit this link and enter it into the textbox and click the count button, the webpage should then tell you how many people there are at that instant on that CCTV footage.
+An example link of a CCTV stream you may insert could look like this: http://81.149.56.38:8084/mjpg/video.mjpg

 Link: http://pandemapproj.eu-gb.cf.appdomain.cloud/place/cc/